Interpretability-Guided Bi-objective Optimization: Aligning Accuracy and Explainability: Methodology

 \section{Methodology}

-The IGBO framework consists of two interconnected bi-objective optimization processes, both of which rely on gradient-based techniques for balancing competing objectives.
-These processes are: \begin{enumerate} \item Training the main sequential model $F_\theta$ to balance \emph{predictive accuracy} and \emph{interpretability constraints}; \item Training an optimal path generator $G$ to produce data-manifold-aware integration paths for robust gradient computation in TIG. \end{enumerate} This section formalizes the interpretability prior, introduces the TIG-based importance measure, and details the proposed Routing Oracle for reliable path integration.
+The IGBO framework formalizes interpretable model training as a bi-objective optimization problem.
+In this work we focus on training the main sequential model $F_\theta$ to balance \emph{predictive accuracy} and \emph{interpretability constraints}; the training of an Optimal Path Oracle (Section \ref{subsec:routing_oracle}) is left for future investigation.
+This section formalizes the interpretability prior, introduces the TIG-based importance measure, and details the proposed Routing Oracle as a future extension.